mike-rambil/PRfectbot.ai/roadmap/overview.md

 - **Git Operations**: Use `GitPython` or shell commands
 - **GitHub API**: `PyGithub` or direct REST/GraphQL calls
 - **Deployment**: Docker + Fly.io / Railway / AWS / Cloud Run

 ---

+**Note:** The auto-fix on @PRfectbot mention feature is being integrated soon!
+A placeholder is present in the code and will be replaced with the full implementation.

+---